What is Flaking Leather?

 Flaking leather on fake materials is impossible to repair like a pigmented leather can be repaired.

-Repairing flaking leather is never as successful as other types of natural leather as once it has started to flake it means the embossed grain pattern has been removed as well, replicating the grain pattern is impossible on such large areas, all you can do in these instances is to sand the areas down, apply a fibre binder and fillers and colour, it’s going to be better than before but you will be left with a noticeable repair.
+Repairing this type of damaged leather is never as successful as other types of natural leather as once it has started to flake it means the embossed grain pattern has been removed as well, replicating the grain pattern is impossible on such large areas, all you can do in these instances is to sand the areas down, apply a fibre binder and fillers and colour, it’s going to be better than before but you will be left with a noticeable repair.

-Signs of flaking leather is shown in the below pictures.
+Signs of leather breaking down are shown in the below pictures.

 Flaking Leather Cushion Fronts